 “You’re a good lad.
 We’ll give you a few quid and a good reference and you’ll always be able to get a job with us again.”

-At six on the last day of March I went into St. James’s Tavern on Shaftesbury Avenue to meet JC, a college mate living in Dollis Hill.
-There we met Jr, who was back with an ex for the hell of it.
+At six on the last day of March I went into the St. James Tavern on Shaftesbury Avenue to meet a couple of college mates living in Dollis Hill.
+There we also met Richard, who was back with an ex (Eileen) for the hell of it.
 He plotted and schemed his social life like Richard III playing a part in Cheers.
 She’d turned up at Minster Court, as a secretary, but that was London.
 The two of them were talking about the big poll-tax march down by Trafalgar Square.
 They had only left it to get some food when they decided to have a few drinks in the usual spot first.

-Jr and the girl went down closer and we got split from them when the cops charged a short distance up Shaftesbury Avenue.
-Half way up the street, into Soho, JC and I turned back as far as St. James’s again.
-Jr crossed the Avenue and stood in front of the line of police, taking photographs.
+Richard and the girl went down closer and we got split from them when the cops charged a short distance up Shaftesbury Avenue.
+Half way up the street, into Soho, I turned back as far as St. James’s again.
+Richard crossed the Avenue and stood in front of the line of police, taking photographs.
 One copper then told him to move, as something else was about to happen at any moment.